peelmicro/documentation/projects/java-multi-docker.md

 - Use Google Kubernetes Engine to run the Kubernetes Cluster on the Cloud
 - Run the Ruby Travis CI CLI from a Docker container locally
 - Manage the automatic creation and renewal of a TLS certificate using Kubernetes to run the application with HTTPS

-The code is store in [This Github Repository](https://github.com/peelmicro/java-multi-docker).

 [[toc]]